rust-lang/book/nostarch/chapter19.md

 Listing 19-6: Using unsafe code in the implementation of the `split_at_mut` function

-Recall from “The Slice Type” section in Chapter 4 that slices are a pointer to some data and the length of the slice.
+Recall from “The Slice Type” section in Chapter 4 that a slice is a pointer to some data and the length of the slice.
 We use the `len` method to get the length of a slice [1] and the `as_mut_ptr` method to access the raw pointer of a slice [2].
 In this case, because we have a mutable slice to `i32` values,